0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 Labels that the Mbed OS maintainers add to a pull request represent the pull request workflow states.
 The Mbed OS maintainers are responsible for moving pull requests through the workflow states.

+Each state is time boxed.
+In most cases, this should be sufficient time to move to an another state.

 ##### Reviews

 All pull requests must be reviewed.
 The mbed CI bot determine the most suitable person to review the pull request and tag that person accordingly.